port-labs/port-docs/docs/software-catalog/entity/tutorial.md

 #### From the API

-The API offers several methods to remove the Relations mapping from an an existing Entity:
+The API offers several methods to remove the relations mapping from an existing Entity:

 :::note
 If a Blueprint has a Relation of type `"many": true`, by setting the specific Relation key to `null` on the Entity, the mapped related Entities will be removed.